-The main Highlights included in this trek are magnificent forests and of course, the giant snow peak, Gaurishankar (7134m).
+The main Highlights of rolwaling trek are magnificent forests and of course, the giant snow peak, Gaurishankar (7134m).
 The TshoRolpa is an excellent ice lake held back by terminal moraine on the way during Rolwaling trekking.
 The unmarked route goes along the Trakarding Glacier and then climbs steeply up onto the Drolambau Glacier.
 This place offers an excellent view of the high mountain ranges like Mt.
 Makalu, Mt.
 Gauri Shankar and Mt.
 Everest range, Rolwaling Valley, and Rolwaling Himal, views of Pachermo and Ramdung peak.

-The trek joins the Khumbu valley route so you can carry on to the Everest Base camp or back to Lukla and fly to Kathmandu.
+The trail joins the Khumbu valley route so you can carry on to the Everest Base camp or back to Lukla and fly to Kathmandu.
 Rolwaling trek provides you an opportunity to Explore Diverse Vegetation, climate, topography, and other many beautiful places.
 The region is very close to the Tibetan border.
 Here you can see people highly influenced by Tibetan culture and have adopted Unique Culture and Tradition.
-People in the villages are very warm-hearted and very kind as well.
+People in the villages are very warm-heart and very kind as well.

 Duration: 19 Days from Arrival to Departure